fruit trees

 Coscia

-Fruit: Small, pyriform that turns yellow at maturity.
+Fruit: Small, pyriform, turning yellow at maturity.

 Production: 40 tons per hectare.